Bijan-Massoumi/ZenDesk-Homework/README.md

 ### Features
     - The game enforces the conditions of X's win, O's win, as well as the draw condition.
     - The game allows for undo-ing one turn at a time.
 To do this, it stores all previous board states.
-    - The board can be scaled up to a 5 x 5, 7 x 7, etc simply editing the "size" member in the Game constructor.
+    - The board can be scaled up to a 5 x 5, 7 x 7, etc simply by editing the "size" member in the Game constructor.
     - The board can be reset at any time back to the original state.
-    - There is updated helping text at every turn to keep track of whose turn it is and whos won.
+    - There is updated info text to keep track of whose turn it is and who has won.

 ## Built With

 * [React.js](https://reactjs.org/) - The web framework used
+* [Foundation Grid](https://foundation.zurb.com/grid.html) - Css to simplify laying elements.
+* [Font Awesome] (https://fontawesome.com/) - Where the refresh logo is from.

 ## License